- Search The Registry

 *The National Black Nurses Association (NBNA) was incorporated on this date in 1972.

-Founded in Cleveland, Ohio, the organization is dedicated to promoting African American women in nursing.
+Founded in Cleveland, Ohio, the organization promotes African American women in nursing.
 At the American Nurses Association (ANA) Convention in 1970, 200 African American nurses proposed the formation of the National Black Nurses Association (NBNA).
 After the convention, several nurses met at Doctor Mary Harper's home in Cleveland, Ohio, to discuss the formation of an organization.
 They were organized in December 1971.